Baby Cheetah Cost

 How can I save money?

-If you really like the baby cheetahs and want to have one as a pet, but your state’s laws don’t allow it or you don’t have enough money to buy one, you can buy an Egyptian Mau.
+If you like baby cheetahs and want to have one as a pet, but your state’s laws don’t allow it or you don’t have enough money to buy one, you can buy an Egyptian Mau.
 This is a cat breed that closely resembles a cheetah.
 Moreover, this is cheaper to maintain and is legal.

 Take into consideration adopting a cheetah.
 Even though you won’t really “own” this animal, you can help save this endangered species.